codespaces-contrib/codespaces-multi-dev-container/README.md

 ## Using this sample

 1. Create a codespace from this repository from VS Code client locally (<kbd>F1</kbd> or <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd>, select **Codesaces: Create New Codespace**, enter this repository)

+    > Note: If you accidentally created the Codespace from the web, you can open it in VS Code client after things are up and running if you prefer.

-2. In this Codespace, open a terminal and run the command `keep-me-alive`.
+2. In this Codespace, open a terminal and run the command: `keep-me-alive`

-2. Next, copy `open-codespace-dev-container.sh` to your local machine.
+3. Next, copy `open-codespace-dev-container.sh` to your local machine.

-3. Open a terminal and use the script to set up a connection to one of the sub-folders in this repository.
+4. Open a **local** terminal and use the script to set up a connection to one of the sub-folders in this repository.
 For example:

     ```bash
-    ./open-codespace-dev-container.sh container-1-src
+    bash open-codespace-dev-container.sh container-1-src
     ```

-4. In the VS Code window that appears, click **Reopen in Container** when a notification appears.
+5. In the VS Code window that appears, click **Reopen in Container** when a notification appears.

 In a bit, this new window will be using the development container for this folder.